 Plants are able to protect themselves from ozone damage in several ways.
 For example, antioxidants, like vitamin C, can protect against ozone damage, so plants with more antioxidants are less susceptible to ozone damage.
 Also, plants protect themselves by closing their stomata to reduce the amount of ozone getting inside their leaves.
 Plants close their stomata for other reasons, like when they are stressed by drought, and this also helps to protect the plant against ozone damage.
 Plants that have smaller and fewer stomata are typically less susceptible to ozone damage because less ozone enters the leaf.

-While closing the stomata is a good short-term solution that plants use to protect against ozone damage and drought stress, closing the stomata for long periods of time also means that the plants can’t get the carbon dioxide they need to make their food.
+While closing the stomata is a good short-term solution that plants use to protect against ozone damage and drought stress, closing the stomata for long periods of time also means that the plants are unable to get the carbon dioxide needed to make their food.